algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

    - **Character Skins**: Allow players to customize Frogger with different skins and colors.
    - **Vehicle Skins**: Customize the appearance of cars, trucks, and other obstacles in the game.

+# VII.
+Conclusion

+The development of “Frogger: The Classic Leap” aims to recreate the iconic arcade game in a digital format using Verilog HDL on an FPGA platform.
+The game concept, gameplay mechanics, visual elements, and user interface have been designed to provide an engaging and challenging gaming experience for players.
+By following the project plan, managing risks, and adhering to technical requirements, the team aims to deliver a high-quality game that meets the specified objectives and requirements.
+The future enhancements and feature roadmap provide a vision for expanding the game with additional levels, power-ups, and customization options to enhance the player experience.
+With a focus on performance, responsiveness, and resource utilization, the team is committed to delivering a successful and enjoyable game that captures the spirit of the classic Frogger arcade game.